 These twins were born from the goddess Ataensic.
 Ironically, these young men turned out to be opposites.

 Hahgwehdiyu grew corn from his mother’s body and took it upon himself to create the world.
 He represented goodness, warmth, and light.

 Hahgwehdaetgah, meanwhile, was an evil god.
 Some myths even attribute their mother’s death to Hahgwehgaetgah.
 He actively opposed Hahgwehdiyu every step of the way.
 Eventually, he was banished underground.

 Better described as the Three Sisters, the Deohako are goddesses that preside over staple crops (corn, bean, and squash).

 The Muscogee (Creek) is located primarily in the southeastern United States.
 The largest federally recognized Native American tribe in Oklahoma is the Muscogee Nation.
-People that speak the Muscogee language (the Alabama, Koasati, Hitchiti, and Natchez) are also enrolled in the Muscogee Nation.
+People who speak the Muscogee language (the Alabama, Koasati, Hitchiti, and Natchez) are also enrolled in the Muscogee Nation.

 It is thought that the Muscogee were largely monotheistic in practice, though other lesser deities did exist.

 The major creator god of Muscogee Native Americans, Ibofanaga created the earth to keep the Upper and Under Worlds separate.
 He also made the Milky Way, which the souls of the deceased took to cross over into the afterlife.

 Fayetu is the son of Uvce, the corn goddess, and her father, the sun god Hvuse.
 He was born as a blood clot that – after being kept in a pot for many days – turned into a young boy.
 When he came of marriageable age, his mother gifted him a headdress of blue jay feathers and a flute that summoned numerous animals.
 Coincidentally, Fayetu was a masterful hunter and became revered as a Muscogee hunting deity.